gvonness/thylacine/README.md

 A few aspects differentiate Thylacine from other Bayesian inference frameworks:
 * Framework and design largely de-coupled from Bayesian graphical representations of the problem (more details in the FAQ below)
 * Designed to be multi-threaded from the ground up using a high-performance Software Transactional Memory (STM) implementation to facilitate efficient concurrency across the differing computational profiles for sampling, integration, visualisation, etc.
-* Analytic gradient calculations can be specified on a component level that enables automatic differentiation to be used in gradient calculations
+* Analytic gradient calculations can be specified on a component level that enables automatic differentiation to be used in gradient calculations.
+This is essential if aiming to perform high-dimension inference using gradient information.
-* A growing list of advanced algorithms have already been implementated:
+* A growing list of advanced algorithms/concepts have already been implementated:
   * Hamiltonian MCMC
   * An advanced version of Nested Sampling: Stochastic Lebesgue Quadrature (SLQ)
-  * Gaussian Analytic Posteriors
+  * Gaussian analytic posteriors
+  * Automatic differentiation that falls back to finite-differences when analytic gradient calculations are not available
+  * Hookes & Jeeves optimisation: This is one of the best optimisation algorithms I've ever come across that works across a wide range of posterior distributions
+  * Likelihoods that support in-memory caching of evaluation and Jacobian calculations
+  * Support for Cauchy distributions (in addition to standard Gaussian and uniform distributions)

 ---